rczamor/recipe-remix/replit.md

 ## Overview

 This is a full-stack family recipe management web application built with Django and PostgreSQL.
-The application allows users to scrape recipes from URLs, store them in structured format, rate recipes, clone and modify them, and generate shopping lists based on ingredients.
+The application allows users to scrape recipes from URLs, store them in structured format, rate recipes, clone and modify them, generate shopping lists based on ingredients, and track revision history for each recipe.
 The app is publicly viewable without authentication and features an elegant, user-friendly interface built with Tailwind CSS and vanilla JavaScript.

 ## User Preferences